netover/Proxy_api/README.md

 - `GET /metrics` - View performance metrics
 - `GET /health` - Health check

+## Web UI

+The project includes two separate user interfaces:

+- **FastAPI API (main.py)**: The core proxy API for LLM requests.
+Run with `python main.py`
+- **Flask Configuration UI (web_ui.py)**: A simple web interface for viewing and editing configuration.
+Run with `python web_ui.py`

+To use both, run them on different ports (default: FastAPI on 8000, Flask on 5000).
+No integration is required; they serve different purposes: API for programmatic access, Flask for configuration management.

 ## Adding New Providers

 To add a new provider: